AzureAD/microsoft-authentication-library-for-js/lib/msal-angular/docs/initialization-2.x.md

 Using MsalInterceptor is optional and you can write your own interceptor if you choose to.
 Alternatively, you can also explicitly acquire tokens using the acquireToken APIs.

-As of `@azure/msal-angular@2`protectedResourceMap` supports wildcard patterns that are supported by [minimatch](https://github.com/isaacs/minimatch). `unprotectedResources` is deprecated and no longer an option fpr configuration.
+As of `@azure/msal-angular@2`, `protectedResourceMap` supports wildcard patterns that are supported by [minimatch](https://github.com/isaacs/minimatch). `unprotectedResources` is deprecated and no longer an option for configuration.
+Instead, setting a scope value of `null` on a resource will prevent it from getting tokens.

 **Note:** When using wildcards, if multiple matching entries are found in the `protectedResourceMap`, the first match found will be used (based on the order of the `protectedResourceMap`).